kupietools/filtaquilla-mailbox-opener-js/README.md

-# DEEP APOLOGIES.
-THERE IS CLEARLY A BUG IN THIS SCRIPT.
-I AM WORKING ON IT RIGHT NOW AND WILL REMOVE THIS NOTICE ONCE IT'S FIXED.
-MK 10/18/23 10:48 AM PST.

-## filtaquilla-mailbox-opener-js: a FiltaQuilla "open mail folder on receiving mail" Javascript Action script
+# filtaquilla-mailbox-opener-js: a FiltaQuilla "open mail folder on receiving mail" Javascript Action script

 Among the many things the late, lamented Eudora email client spoiled me for was, when I checked my mail, opening all the mailboxes that had received mail in new windows.
 That way I could click through, looking at each mail window and closing it when I was done, and be sure I had seen all my new mail.